guildai/_guild-legacy/docs/src/getting-started/quick-start.md

 The model we just trained is simple and will train in a matter of seconds on most systems.

-The MNIST project actually defines two models --- an *intro* and an *expert* model.
+The MNIST project defines two models --- an *intro* and an *expert* model.
 You can list the models defined for a project using the `list-models` command:

 {% term %}
 $ guild list-models